 A Confirmation is required for each Transaction to determine its terms.
 Draft forms of Confirmation for swap, swaption and Asian option Transactions have been prepared.

 The forms of Confirmation provided are designed to be used where the parties have already entered into a Master Agreement.
 These forms of Confirmation may also be use with some revisions where parties have not yet entered into a Master Agreement.
-The text under the address section could then be replaced by the following:
+The two paragraphs following the initial section of the forms of Confirmation could then be replaced by the following (please note that the publisher of, or the year of making public, the Master Agreement is not yet determined):

-“The purpose of this document is to confirm the terms and conditions of the below transaction /hereinafter the “Transaction”) entered into between you and us.
+“The purpose of this document is to confirm the terms and conditions of the below transaction (hereinafter the “Transaction”) entered into between you and us.
 This document constitutes a "Confirmation" as referred to in the [2000] Financial Energy Master Agreement specified below.

 The Transaction is subject to the terms and conditions of the [2000] Financial Energy Master Agreement published by the [ ] as modified by this Confirmation (the “Master Agreement”).
 Each party acknowledges that it has a copy of the Master Agreement and it has read and understands the terms and conditions thereof.
-In the event of any inconsistency among or between the Master Agreement and this Confirmation, this Confirmation will govern.
+In the event of any inconsistency between the Master Agreement and this Confirmation, this Confirmation shall prevail.
 This Confirmation evidences a complete and binding agreement as to the terms of the Transaction to which this Confirmation relates.
-In addition, Party A and Party B agree promptly to negotiate in good faith and enter into a master agreement as soon as reasonably possible in the form of the Master Agreement with such modifications as Party A and Party B shall in good faith agree.
-Upon the execution by you and us of such Master Agreement (the “Agreement”), this Confirmation will supplement, form part of, and be subject to the Agreement.
-All provisions contained in the Agreement will govern this Confirmation except as expressly stated herein.”
+In addition, Party A and Party B agree promptly to negotiate in good faith and enter into a master agreement as soon as reasonably possible in the form of the Master Agreement with such modifications as Party A and Party B shall agree.
+Upon the execution by you and us of such Master Agreement (the “Agreement”), this Confirmation shall supplement, form part of, and be subject to the Agreement.
+All provisions contained in the Agreement shall govern this Confirmation except as expressly stated herein.”

+In addition, the parties should specify in such Confirmation the governing law of such Transaction entered into prior to the making of the Agreement.

 APPENDIX A